dashpay/docs/masternodes/maintenance.rst

 breach, for example) to force both owner and operator to update their details.

-Configuration changes which affect the provision of service to the network, such as the BLS operator key and IP address, will reset your position in the payment queue.
-Changes to the voting or various payout addresses will not reset your position in the payment queue.
+Changing the BLS operator key or creating a new ProTx based on the same collateral transaction will reset your position in the payment queue.
+Changing your IP address or making changes to the voting or various payout addresses will not reset your position in the payment queue.

 .. _dip3-update-service: